Listen Up – Listening Habits of Effective Leaders

 The Impact of Change in the Workplace

 As written by Mary Wollstonecraft Shelley in Frankenstein, “Nothing is so painful to the human mind as a great and sudden change.”
 And yet change is inevitable.
-Not only in our day to day lives, but also in our workplaces.
-While some changes bring about positive progress, some changes at their onset, can seem negative and […]
+Not only in our day-to-day lives, but also in our workplaces.
+While some changes bring about positive progress, others can feel negative and overwhelming at first.
+In a […]

 Managing the Holidays